ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-4-3.md

-Chapter 9: Strategies for Staying Optimistic During Challenging Times
+Strategies for Staying Optimistic During Challenging Times
 =====================================================================

 In this chapter, we will explore effective strategies for staying optimistic as a resilient leader during challenging times.
 Maintaining a positive mindset is crucial for overcoming obstacles and leading with confidence.
 Let's delve into practical strategies that can help you stay optimistic: